sbme-tutorials/sbme-tutorials.github.io/2020/data-structures/notes/week01b.md

 $ sudo apt-get install git
 {% endhighlight %}

 Once installed, let the Git know your name and your email.
 So from now on, any commit or changes you make to your source code will be signed by your name and email.
-This is very useful when working with teams!

 {% highlight bash %}
 $ git config --global user.name "John Doe"